 Point of Order

 Through this device, a member asks the chair to enforce the rules of the assembly.
-E.g., it can be used to silence excessive and loud chatter between members while another is speaking.
+For example, it can be used to silence excessive and loud chatter between members while another is speaking.
 It can be used to call the chairs attention to the fact that the speaker has exhausted his/her time, has spoken more times than the rules permit, etc..
 It is one of the rare devices which is order when another has the floor so long as the point must be dealt with immediately.
 Form: the member rises and says, “Point of Order!”

 Suspend the Rules